philwantsfish/shard/README.md

 - JSoup is used for HTTP communication and HTML parsing
 - spray-json is used for handling json

+If Scala is not your thing check out the secondary_implementations, these are rewrites of shard in other languages.
+If you add a module to one of these implementations I will rewrite in Scala and add it to the main project as well.

 ## Bugs, Requests, and Feedback

-Contact me or use this GitHub project
+Contact me, join the [Gitter](https://gitter.im/philwantsfish/shard) room, or use this GitHub project